What is a public contract?

 Markets open to all

-The company must meet several conditions to be eligible to run as a candidate if she has not been convicted in the last 5 years, if she is up to date with her tax and social security obligations and that it is not in bankruptcy proceedings.
+The applicant company must not have been convicted in the last 5 years.
+It must also be up-to-date with its tax and social security obligations and it must not be in the judicial liquidation.

 Persons eligible to respond to a public contract shall be appointed as follows:

-• When the competition process is at its beginning, we are talking abouteconomic operator.
+- When the competition process is at its beginning, we are talking abouteconomic operator.

-• The candidate is an economic operator who requests to participate or is invited to participate in the procedure.
+- The candidate is an economic operator who requests to participate or is invited to participate in the procedure.

-• The tenderer is an economic operator who submits a tender in the context of a procedure for the award of a public contract.
+- The tenderer is an economic operator who submits a tender in the context of a procedure for the award of a public contract.

 Reserved Contracts